Spiders are arthropods of the class Arachnida, which are widely spread all over the world.

 Spiders are capable of producing sticky, elastic and strong silk.

-If you are wondering how long do butterflies live question, we recommend you to check this article.
+If you are wondering about the lifespan of butterflies, you can check out this article.